martin68/python-property-manager/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Despite all of the existing Python packages discussed above I decided to create
-and publish the `property-manager` package because it was fun to get to know
+and publish the `property-manager3` package because it was fun to get to know
 Python's `descriptor protocol`_ and I had several features in mind I couldn't
 find anywhere else: